bairesearch/EISANIpt/README.md

 - neural substrate can be reapplied to any dataset/task (only need to train new connections to target output neurons).
 - supports independent excitatory/inhibitory neurons.
 - low power requirements (binary processing could be embedded in FPGA like architecture).
-- online learning (unbatched).
+- online learning (unbatched, single epoch).

 Future:
 - test image dataset learning (reuse lower layers as convolutional kernels for different parts of an image).
-- test sequential/NLP dataset learning (and compare summation with original sequentially activated neuronal input SANI implementation).
+- test sequential/NLP dataset learning (and compare non-sequential summation with original sequentially activated neuronal input SANI implementation).

 ### License